 In its default configuration, the OpenVPN client establishes a default route pointing to the OpenVPN server as the gateway.
 What I needed to do is remove that default route to the OpenVPN server gateway, recreate the original default route to the underlying interface’s gateway, and add a new specific route for the machine room network using the OpenVPN server gateway.
 These additions to the “ovpn” file were:

-The “route-delay” line forces the two subsequent changes to happen after all of the OpenVPN-driven routing changes are made.
-The “route-up” line runs a shell script that deletes the OpenVPN-supplied default route and adds the one pointing back to the underlying interface’s gateway.
+The "route-delay" line forces the two subsequent changes to happen after all of the OpenVPN-driven routing changes are made.
+The "route-up" line runs a shell script that deletes the OpenVPN-supplied default route and adds the one pointing back to the underlying interface's gateway.
 (More on this shell script below.)
-The “route” line adds the machine room specific network through the OpenVPN tunnel.
-1 (The “vpn_gateway” is a keyword in the configuration file that is replaced by the gateway address of the OpenVPN tunnel at runtime.)
+The "route" line adds the machine room specific network through the OpenVPN tunnel. ((Note, this really isn't the machine room network of my place of work.))
+(The "vpn_gateway" is a keyword in the configuration file that is replaced by the gateway address of the OpenVPN tunnel at runtime.)

 For reasons I don’t understand, I couldn’t delete and re-add the default route via the OpenVPN configuration file.
 Instead, I needed to create an external shell script with those commands and execute that script via the “route-up” configuration line.
 The contents of the shell script are really simple: